fbpx

 FacebookTwitterWhatsApp

 No parent wants to believe that their child could be a bully.
 Perhaps besides getting a call from school or learning that your child has been bullied, a parent’s nightmare would be learning that your child is the bully.
-Bullying traits do not appear from out of the blues.
+Bullying traits do not appear out of the blue.
 Most times as a parent you’ve noticed a sign or two in your child.
 However, it is difficult to admit to yourself that your child could intentionally cause harm to others.
 If you notice any of these signs in your child, pay closer attention and seek corrective measures.

 1. Your child teases other children

 Often children tease each other as a way of making fun.
 However, if you notice that your child takes the teasing too personally there could be a bigger problem.
-Often such kids will pick on other kids’ traits that are different such as racial differences, social status, and physical appearances.
+Often such kids will pick on other kids’ traits that are different such as racial differences, social status, and physical appearance.
 If your child takes teasing too far, then they could be a bully.

 1. Your child is always getting in trouble

 This is probably one of the obvious signs that there is a problem.
 If you have a child who is constantly in trouble whether in school or at home with your neighbours you are probably getting reports that they are a bully.
-Such a child is often embarrassing other kids, being mischievous or acts aggressively towards other children.
+Such a child is often embarrassing other kids, being mischievous or acting aggressively towards other children.
 This kind of behaviour requires urgent action since it only gets worse if it’s not nipped in the bud.

 1. Your child’s friends are aggressive and often get in trouble